 Standard Tools: Developers live inside IDEs like VS Code or IntelliJ.
 For version control and collaborative coding, GitHub and GitLab remain the absolute industry standards.

+Writing the code is only half the battle.
 The software testing phase is absolutely critical for finding vulnerabilities, broken links, and severe logic errors before the public sees them.

 QA in SDLC involves rigorous bug tracking, load testing, performance checks, and User Acceptance Testing (UAT).
 Strong quality assurance protects the agency’s reputation.